dgbarclay/NeoLinkID/README.md

-Web front for health workers to issue credentials.
+Web front end for health workers to issue credentials.